jvrana/benchling-api/README.md

 fragments, etc.) for an entire lab.
 However, accessing Benchling sequence information programmatically is a huge pain as Benchling's API is extremely limited.
 This project provides several convenience methods for accessing Benchling sequence information.
-The most useful feature is the ability to access Benchling sequences from a sequence share-link.
+A useful feature is the ability to access Benchling sequences from a sequence share-link.

-Also included are more advanced features that integrate the DNA manipulation package Coral and the aquarium-api-python package.
-From an Aquarium sample_id, this api can return annotated sequences (as a Cor.DNA object) from a fragment or plasmid's benchling share-link.

 # Installation
 	cd directory/that/contains/setup.py